qpbp/blog/_posts/2016-07-05-build-telegram-bot-using-es6.md

   }

   getHelp(message, bot) {
-    bot.sendMessage(message.from, 'Call the /progress to see how many time you wasted');
+    bot.sendMessage(message.from, 'Call the /progress to see how much time you waste');
   }

 }